REALSDEALS/pcHealth/README.md

 7. Shortcut to Windows Update.
 8. Short ping test.
 (Do I have internet?)
 9. Continues ping test.
 (Does my internet stop at certain times?)
+10. Re-enables the drivers, it restarts the audio drivers.
+(Having issues with sound?)
-10. Re-open the battery report.
+11. Re-open the battery report.
 (Can't find my generated report anymore?
 Try opening it this way)
-11. Re-open the CBS.log (DISM log, report from option 4.)
+12. Re-open the CBS.log (DISM log, report from option 4.)
-12. Get your Ninite!
+13. Get your Ninite!
 (Standard program downloader/updater; Chrome, Edge, VLC and 7Zip)
-13. Check your Windows License Key.
+14. Check your Windows License Key.
-14. Shutdown, reboot and/or logout from the system.
+15. Shutdown, reboot and/or logout from the system.
-15. Open the other menu, it's called 'Programs'.
+16. Open the other menu, it's called 'Programs'.
-16. Close the script.
+17. Close the script.

 #### Programs menu: